Early Years Foundation Stage

-The Early Years (3-5-year-olds: Nursery and Reception classes) provide a structured and stimulating environment, giving our youngest children their first taste of school life.
+The Early Years (between the age of 3-4 in Nursery and 4-5 in Reception) are designed to provide a structured and stimulating environment, that gives our youngest learners their first taste of school life.

-MIGS Early Years follow the UK Early Years Foundation Stage (EYFS).
-The EYFS as stated in February 2019, that the curriculum is play-based and children are actively involved in talking about their experiences, sharing their ideas, learning both cooperatively and independently and celebrating their achievements with their friends and teachers.
-Approaches included in the implementation of the learning will be Reggio Emilia and Montessori-based approaches.
+MIGS Early Years follow the UK Early Years Foundation Stage (EYFS) curriculum that is play-based.
+Children are actively involved in talking about their experiences, sharing their ideas, learning both cooperatively and independently and celebrating their achievements with their friends and teachers.

 - Communication and language